sidharthkumarpradhan/sidharthkumarpradhan/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [edu.sidharth@gmail.com](mailto:edu.sidharth@gmail.com)
-* 🧠  I'm learning Generative AI, LLMOps
+* 🧠  Excited about MultiAgent Workflow, LLMOps
 * 🤝  I'm open to collaborating on Machine Learning, Deep Learning, LLM
 * ⚡  When not coding, you'll find me hacking away at hackathons and building robots for the sheer thrill of innovation.